A safer solution for today's demanding building projects

 Laminated glass is considered as “safety glass” when it meets the requirements of the various code organizations that set standards for safety.

-Acoustic insulating glass adds noise reduction to other benefits of laminated safety glass, helping to reduce noise levels so that people can be more comfortable in their living and work spaces.
+Acoustic laminated glass adds noise reduction to other benefits of laminated glass, helping to reduce noise levels so that people can be more comfortable in their living and work spaces.

 Heat strengthened and tempered glass can be incorporated into laminated glass units to further strengthen the impact resistance.
 This type of laminated glass is often specified for applications where anti-intrusion or forced-entry security are concerns, ballistic and blast mitigation, and hail protection.